TheThings027/scratch3-tello-docs/content/docs/getting-started/macos.md

 Extract the downloaded zip file to a location of your choice.

 ## Start
-**After connecting to Tello**, launch `Scratch Desktop.exe`, which is contained in the extracted folder.
+**After connecting to Tello**, launch `Scratch Desktop.app`, which is contained in the extracted folder.